 OCC Cognitive Exam Content

-There are 150 items on the Emergency Medicine OCC exam and 100 or 150 items on the subspecialty OCC exam.
+There are 150 items on the Emergency Medicine OCC exam and 150 items on the subspecialty OCC exam.
 The majority of questions require you to choose one correct answer from five choices.

 The exam will cover all areas of emergency medicine as thoroughly as possible, including: